vlambert/TMVA_CTagging/README.md

 + Remember not to use the same skimming process for the evaluation as done for the training since one wants to keep the physical vertex category distribution for the process in the evaluation.

 ##### Flat ntuples
 3) Now make the vectorized trees really flat and set variables that are not defined for a given vertex category to a default value.
 For this, run your ntuples through `createNewTree.py` which will produce sets of new flat ntuples split in event range such as *CombinedSVNoVertex\_DUSG\_0\_249999.root* with the shared tree name “tree”.
+These should also be combined at the end of the script to produce one file *CombinedSVNoVertex\_DUSG.root* with hadd.

 + This is done for both the QCD training samples and the ttbar samples